NEPAL

 Mandatory SIM card registration

-It is reported that Guatemala imposes an identity requirement for SIM registration.
+It is reported that Nepal imposes an identity requirement for SIM registration.
 Anyone wanting to purchase a SIM card has to provide their national ID card, or a passport in case of foreigners, to activate a new prepaid SIM card.

 Coverage Telecommunications sector